AI Benchmark Leaderboard: MMLU, HumanEval, MATH

 AI Model Playground: Side-by-Side Comparison

-• Reasoning models dominate quantitative benchmarks. o3’s lead on MATH and GPQA shows the power of deliberate reasoning, but at the cost of speed and price.
+- Reasoning models dominate quantitative benchmarks. o3’s lead on MATH and GPQA shows the power of deliberate reasoning, but at the cost of speed and price.

-• SWE-bench diverges from HumanEval.
+- SWE-bench diverges from HumanEval.
 Real-world coding (SWE-bench) and function-writing (HumanEval) measure different skills.
 Claude Opus 4 leads on SWE-bench despite trailing o3 on HumanEval.

-• Open-source is closing the gap.
+- Open-source is closing the gap.
 Llama 3 405B matches or exceeds GPT-4-level scores from just two years ago.

-• MMLU is plateauing.
+- MMLU is plateauing.
 With top models scoring 88-91%, MMLU is approaching ceiling effects.
 Harder benchmarks (GPQA, MATH) better differentiate frontier models.

 Key Takeaways

-• o3 leads on most quantitative benchmarks (MMLU, HumanEval, MATH, GPQA) thanks to its reasoning approach.
+- o3 leads on most quantitative benchmarks (MMLU, HumanEval, MATH, GPQA) thanks to its reasoning approach.

-• Claude Opus 4 leads on real-world coding (SWE-bench) and conversation quality (MT-Bench).
+- Claude Opus 4 leads on real-world coding (SWE-bench) and conversation quality (MT-Bench).

-• Llama 3 405B is the strongest open-source model, competitive with last year’s frontier closed models.
+- Llama 3 405B is the strongest open-source model, competitive with last year’s frontier closed models.

-• Benchmarks are useful for narrowing options but should not be the sole basis for model selection.
+- Benchmarks are useful for narrowing options but should not be the sole basis for model selection.

-• The gap between budget models and frontier models is significant but narrowing.
+- The gap between budget models and frontier models is significant but narrowing.

 Next Steps

-This content is for informational purposes only and reflects independently researched comparisons.
-AI model capabilities change frequently — verify current specs with providers.
-Not professional advice.
+This article is published for informational purposes and is based on publicly available benchmarks and our own testing.
+AI model capabilities for this topic change frequently — verify current features and pricing with providers.